Mahdist State: Background

-From the early 19th century, Egypt had begun to conquer the Sudan and transformed it into its colony.
+From the early 19th century, Egypt had begun to conquer Sudan and subjugated it as a source of human and material resources.
 This period became locally known as the Turkiyya, i.e. the "Turkish" rule by the Eyalet and later Khedivate of Egypt.
-The Egyptians were never able to fully subjugate the region, but their dominion and high taxes made them very unpopular.
-As discontent in the Sudan grew, Egypt itself began to slip into crisis.
-This was the result of economic and political changes which involved European powers, most importantly the British Empire.
-In 1869, the Suez Canal opened and quickly became Britain's economic lifeline to India and the Far East.
+The name was something of a misnomer: the Egyptians recruited local Sudanese for initially low-level, and then later quite high-level official posts.
+Egyptian control integrated Sudan into global commercial networks, but Egypt's trans-Mediterranean links proved a doubled-edged sword.
+In 1869, the Suez Canal opened and quickly became a key economic lifeline for the British Empire in India and the Far East.
 To defend this waterway, Britain sought a greater role in Egyptian affairs.

 In 1873, the British government therefore supported a programme whereby an Anglo-French debt commission assumed responsibility for managing Egypt's fiscal affairs.
+To appease the commission, the Egyptians allowed Christian missionaries to proselytize throughout the Sudan.
+Meanwhile, Khedive Ismail appointed the Briton Charles George Gordon as governor-general of the Sudan.
+Gordon's (and the general British) commitment to abolition squarely opposed the traditional Sudanese economy, which was coming to center on the slave trade now that ivory sources were being exhausted.
-This commission eventually forced Khedive Ismail to abdicate in favour of his more politically acceptable son, Tawfiq (1877–1892).

-After the removal of Ismail in 1877, who had appointed him to the post, Charles George Gordon resigned as governor general of Sudan in 1880.
-His successors lacked direction from Cairo and feared the political turmoil that had engulfed Egypt.
-As a result, they failed to continue the policies Gordon had put in place.
-The illegal slave trade revived, although not enough to satisfy the merchants whom Gordon had put out of business.
+The debt commission eventually forced the Khedive to abdicate in 1877 for his more politically acceptable son, Tawfiq (reigned 1877–1892).
+In 1879, Egypt fell into the chaos of the Urabi revolt, and shortly thereafter Gordon resigned.
+His successors lacked direction from Cairo, and Sudanese discontent grew rapidly.
+The illegal slave trade revived, although not enough to satisfy the merchants whom Gordon had bankrupted.
 The Sudanese army suffered from a lack of resources, and unemployed soldiers from disbanded units troubled garrison towns.
 Tax collectors arbitrarily increased taxation.